 Pregnancy can increase your risk of developing a UTI.
 Your growing baby puts extra pressure on your bladder and urethra.
 You may find it hard to empty your bladder completely, increasing your risk for a bacterial infection.

 If you have an average weight, you should only gain 15-25 pounds during pregnancy.
 While the old wives’ tale indicates that you’re eating for two, you only need an extra 200-300 calories a day to support a healthy pregnancy.
 If you’re concerned about weight gain, talk to Dr. Jadali for nutrition tips.

 If you develop any pregnancy complications, Dr. Jadali and the team at Perinatal Diagnostic Center and Ultrasound offer customized treatments to manage your health.
 You may need more frequent prenatal checkups and additional tests to monitor your health, but with proper care, you can have a healthy pregnancy and safe labor and delivery.

 You should take steps to optimize your health before you get pregnant.
 This could include attaining a healthy body weight or getting treatment to manage pre-existing conditions like high blood pressure.
 You should always eat a nutritious diet and aim for at least 30 minutes of moderate exercise every day.

-If you’re concerned about maternal complications during pregnancy, call Perinatal Diagnostic Center to make an appointment today.
+If you’re concerned about maternal complications during pregnancy, call Perinatal Diagnostic Center and Ultrasound to make an appointment today.